wp-plugins/wp-ultimate-recipe/readme.txt

 == Changelog ==

-= 1.0.12b =
+= 2.0 =
-* Introduced a bug with the more tag fixed.
-Fixed now.
+* Language updates
+* Default template will be more consistent in different themes
+* Completely restructured code of the core plugin allows for easier modifications and faster development
+* Clarifications for the correct way of entering ingredients
+* Demo Recipe included to show the correct way of entering recipes
+* Added setting to add Recipe Shortcode Editor to other custom post types
+* Possibility to adjust the mobile breakpoint, based on recipe box width
+* Advanced setting to remove the recipe slug in URLs

 = 1.0.12 =
 * WordPress 3.9 compatibility (just increased the version number, everthing was already compatible)
 * Language updates
 * Plugin now supports custom fields and publicize shortlinks
-* Fix: Recipes respect the more tag now
+* Fix: Recipes respect the <!--more--> tag now

 = 1.0.11 =
 * Ability to add custom CSS from the recipe settings